 When you buy a distressed property, you have the opportunity to make an investment at a low cost, completely overhaul the property and sell or rent your updated property for a major profit.
 When these deals go right, you’ll see a significant return on your investment of money, time and energy in a matter of months.

 If you're a real estate professional looking for advertising and growth opportunities, click the learn more button below.

 Tips for investing in distressed real estate;

-·Prioritize planning: You shouldn’t rush into any investment decision, especially not one with as many potential risks as distressed property.
+You shouldn’t rush into any investment decision, especially not one with as many potential risks as a distressed property.
 There are certain aspects of distressed property investments that can be unpredictable.
 The more prepared you are going into a deal, the more likely you are to get the outcomes that you’re hoping for.
 You should become familiar with the market where you’re buying, research the costs typically associated with renovating a distressed property and monitor property value trends.
-By doing all of this background research and prep work before you make an investment, you’ll be ready to pull the trigger when the right deal comes along.
+By doing all of this background research and prep work before you invest, you’ll be ready to pull the trigger when the right deal comes along.

-·Make conservative calculations: Everyone hopes their remodeling or construction project will be completed on-time and on-budget… but this rarely happens in reality.
+Make conservative calculations: Everyone hopes their remodelling or construction project will be completed on-time and on-budget… but this rarely happens in reality.
 When you’re considering whether an investment in distressed real estate will be profitable, you should make conservative estimates and consider potential complications and difficulties that may increase your costs and timeframes along the way.